Take-home messages from the Recreation Summit

 1. Adapt or decline

-Professor Sheffield’s presentation focused on the demographics of our visitor base, noting that it is slanted towards the baby-boomers – a greying section of the population born before 1964.
+Professor Sheffield’s presentation focused on the demographics of our visitor base, noting that it is slanted towards the baby-boomers – a greying section of the population born cancun fishing charters rates.
 Her message was clear: unless we learn to also connect to families with children and the up-and-coming millennials (born 1980-2000) we will eventually face a steady decline of our recreation economy.
 Sheffield’s recommendations included a stronger focus on multigenerational families and connections with local colleges.

 2. A winter activity for everyone